Skip to content

 3.2.2 Participant

 A Participant is an entity, as defined in ISO/IEC 24760-1 as an “item relevant for the purpose of operation of a domain that has recognisably distinct existence”2, which is onboarded and has a Gaia-X Participant Credential.
-A Participant can take on one or more of the following roles: Provider, Consumer, Operator (a Provider that has the specific role to provide Federation Services).
+A Participant can take on one or more of the following roles: Provider, Consumer, and Operator.

-Provider and Consumer present the core roles that are in a business-to-business relationship while the Operators enable their interaction.
+Provider and Consumer represent the core roles that are in a business-to-business relationship, while Operators are Providers that have the specific role of providing Federation Services, enabling the interaction between Providers and Consumers.

 3.2.2.1 Provider